Explore Courses

 • Relative Estimating,

-Velocity, Capacity, and Normalizing Story Point Estimating- In order to reasonably estimate story, Agile teams use story points.
+Velocity, Capacity, and Normalizing Story Point Estimating- In order to reasonably estimate a story, Agile teams use story points.
 With relative estimation, the size (expected effort) is compared to another story for each story.
 An eight-point story, for instance, is four times the effort of a two-point story.
 The pace of the team is equivalent to the historical average of all completed stories per iteration.
 The starting point for estimating the potential of a team for a future iteration is velocity.
 Knowing the skill of a team helps with preparation and helps to restrict Work in Process (WIP).
 Teams should not take on more stories than their previous pace would imply.
 Velocity, which is also forecast in story points, is also used to estimate how long it takes to deliver features or epics.

 • Develop/commit to Iteration Goals